Sony FE 100-400mm f4.5-5.6 GM OSS review

 I used the lens on both the A7r Mark II and A9 bodies to shoot a variety of action and came back very impressed.
 In particular when mounted on the A9 with its new AF system, there seemed little the combination struggled with.
 I shot track and field, cyclists, and horse-jumping, and returned with a very high hit rate, even when shooting at the maximum frame rate of 20fps.
 While sports, action and wildlife shooters will aspire to the combination of this lens on the A9 body, I also enjoyed using it on the A7r Mark II; here’s a sequence I took with the lens on that body at its maximum frame rate of 5fps.

 Whatever I shot, the lens snapped into focus quickly and without fuss.
 Whether shooting sports or wildlife, portraits with face and eye detection, or close-ups, the FE 100-400mm felt very confident.

 I’ll conclude this review soon once I’ve completed some additional tests with the lens, but so far I’m very impressed.
 It feels very comfortable shooting a wide variety of subjects and so far has performed very well across the focal range and at all apertures and focusing distances.
 I look forward to spending more time with it.
 In the meantime, I hope you enjoy the following selection of sample images!Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!